 Quarterly maritime transport statistics are published within 10 months after the reference period and annual maritime transport statistics within 16 months after the reference period at EU level.

-Quarterly data should be transmitted by Member States to Eurostat within five months of the end of the period of observation; annual data within eight months.
+Member States should transmit quarterly data to Eurostat within five months of the end of the observation period; annual data within eight months.
 The Commission (Eurostat) shall disseminate appropriate statistical data with a periodicity comparable to that of the results transmitted (Directive 2009/42/EC).

-The data are comparable to data of other European Union countries because common methodology has been used for transport statistics.
+The data are comparable with the data other European Union countries because a common methodology has been used for transport statistics.

-The data are comparable over time because common methodology has been used.
+The data are comparable over time because a common methodology has been used.

-The detailed information on eventual breaks in the time series is provided in the Country Specific Notes (CSNs) available at Eurostat’s metadata page (in Annex part).
+The detailed information on eventual breaks in the time series is provided in the Country Specific Notes (CSNs) available on Eurostat’s metadata page (in the Annex).

-Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of 3 previous years).
+Some ports may fall out of the survey over time and some may be added depending on the cargo or passenger traffic volumes of the port (according to the rules based on the results of the previous three years).